Constructing the extended Haagerup planar algebra: Properties of the generator

 which has $\ind(\Bi{0}) = \frac{7+\sqrt{5}}{2}$, and $\ind(\Bi{n})$ monotonically increasing in $n$, converging to the real root of $x^3-8x^2+19x-16$, (thus $\ind(\Bi{0}) \approx 4.61803$, and $\lim_n \ind(\Bi{n}) \approx 4.65897$), \item one more pair of graphs, which has index $\frac{5+\sqrt{17}}{2} \approx 4.56155$. \end{itemize}

 Haagerup's paper announces this result up to index $3+\sqrt{3}\approx 4.73205$, but only proves it up to index $3+\sqrt{2} \approx 4.41421$; this includes all of the graphs $\Ha{n}$, but none of the graphs $\Bi{n}$ or $\AH$.
 Haagerup's proof of the full result has not yet appeared.
-In work in progress, Jones, Morrison, Peters, and Snyder have independently confirmed his result (following Haagerup's outline except at one point using a result from \cite{quadratic}), and have extended his techniques to give a partial result up to index $5$.
+In work in progress, Jones, Morrison, Penneys, Peters, and Snyder have independently confirmed his result (following Haagerup's outline except at one point using a result from \cite{quadratic}), and have extended his techniques to give a partial result up to index $5$ (see \cite{index5-part1,index5-part2,index5-part3, index5-part4}).
 In this paper, we will only rely on the part of Haagerup's classification that has appeared in print.

 Haagerup's original result did not specify which of the possible principal graphs are actually realized.
 Considerable progress has since been made in this direction.
-Asaeda and Haagerup \cite{MR1686551} proved the existence and uniqueness of a subfactor corresponding to $\Ha{0}$ (called the {\em Haagerup subfactor}), and a subfactor for $\AH$ (called the {\em Asaeda-Haagerup subfactor}).
+Asaeda and Haagerup \cite{MR1686551} proved the existence and uniqueness of a subfactor planar algebra whose principal graphs are $\Ha{0}$ (called the {\em Haagerup subfactor}), and a subfactor planar algebra for $\AH$ (called the {\em Asaeda-Haagerup subfactor}).
 Izumi \cite{MR1832764} gave an alternate construction of the Haagerup subfactor.
-Bisch \cite{MR1625762} showed the graphs $\Bi{n}$ give inconsistent fusion rules for all $n$, so those graphs cannot be principal graphs.
-Asaeda \cite{MR2307421} and Asaeda-Yasuda \cite{MR2472028} proved that the index of $\Ha{n}$ is not a cyclotomic integer for $n \ge 2$, so these cannot be principal graphs by a result of Etingof, Nikshych and Ostrik \cite{MR2183279}.
+Bisch \cite{MR1625762} showed none of the graphs $\Bi{n}$ can be principal graphs because they give inconsistent fusion rules.
+Asaeda \cite{MR2307421} and Asaeda-Yasuda \cite{MR2472028} proved that $\Ha{n}$ is not a principal graph for $n \ge 2$.
+To do this, they showed that the index is not a cyclotomic integer, and then appealed to a result of Etingof, Nikshych and Ostrik \cite{MR2183279}, which in turn is proved by reduction to the case of modular categories, where it was proved in the context of rational conformal field theories by Coste--Gannon \cite{MR1266785} using a result of de Boere--Goeree \cite{MR1120140}.

-In summary, all the pairs of graphs on Haagerup's list have been either constructed or proven not to be pairs of principal graphs, except for $\Ha{1}$.
-We call $\Ha{1}$ the {\em extended Haagerup} graph and dual graph.
-Computations by Ikeda \cite{MR1633929} provide numerical evidence that there should be an extended Haagerup subfactor.
-In Theorem \ref{thm:existence} we give an exact construction of a subfactor with $\Ha{1}$ as its principal graph.
-This completes the classification of all subfactors up to index $3+\sqrt{3}$.